-- 1. Except as provided for in Rule 3-4, a first-year student must be registered for and take all first-year required courses, and may not drop or withdraw from any first-year course.
-A first-year student is a student who is enrolled in his or her first two terms of study as a full-time student, dating from first matriculation as a law student. - 2.
+- 1. Except as provided for in Rule 3-4, a student must be registered for and take all first-year required courses, and may not drop or withdraw from any first-year course.
+For Executive JD students, a first-year course is any course required during the student's first three semesters.
+For all other students, a first-year course is any course required during the student's first two semesters. - 2.
 If granted written permission to do so by the Associate Dean for Academic Affairs, for good cause shown, a student shall be allowed to register for and take more than seventeen (17) credit hours during the fall or spring term.
 In no event shall a student be allowed to register for and take more than eighteen (18) credit hours during any term.
 See Rule 2-6C. - D. Recommended Limitation on employment.
 Gonzaga strongly recommends that students not be employed more than 20 hours per week in any week in which the student is enrolled in more than ten (10) credit hours.